 In any classroom, professors and teachers need to use samples of copyrighted works, such as books, movies, criticisms, and articles all the time.
 They are allowed to use such material and make copies of it to their students.
 Thus, fair use copyright applies on education and research purposes.

-This somehow resembles commentary since it also analyzes an event and may comment on the current affairs.
+The news resembles commentary since it also analyses an event and may comment on the current affairs.
 Obviously, in order to be able to do that, news agencies may include copyrighted material in their programs.

 Transformative Use: The Additional Scale